herschel666/microblog-action/CONTRIBUTING.md

 > :warning: This can only be done by authorized maintainers of the repo.

-1. Ensure that all the latest changes are reflected by the current state of the `./dist`-folder.
-In case of doubt, run `npm run build` in your terminal.
-There should be no diff afterwards!
-2. Update the version numbers in the `package.json`, the `package-lock.json` & the `README.md`
-   according to the last conventional commits since the last release.
-3. Commit this change as "`chore: release v<x.x.x>`" on the main branch
-4. Create a corresponding Git tag by running `git tag -a v<x.x.x> -m "v<x.x.x>"` in your terminal
+1. Run `npx standard-version` in the terminal
-5. Push everything by running `git push origin HEAD --tags`
+2. Push everything by running `git push origin HEAD --tags`